plone/documentation/docs/i18n-l10n/contributing-translations.md

 ## Weblate for translations

-[Weblate](https://weblate.org/) is an Open Source project to help software developers translate their projects.
+[Weblate](https://weblate.org/) is an open source project to help software developers translate their projects.

 It lets the translator to work in a web based interface, without the need of installing any third-party software or without the need to use git or GitHub.